Pharos400 Release Notes and TDL Updates

 This page accompanies the public-facing pharos400_tdls_canonicals.csv and pharos400_tdls_full.csv releases.
-It summarizes what changed relative to Pharos319, how canonical and isoform logic is assigned, and what the public TDL table contains.
+It summarizes what changed relative to Pharos319, how canonical, isoform, and alternate-product logic is assigned, and what the public TDL table contains.

 Total Human Protein Rows 166,833